 - Can be integrated with Acoustic Echo Canceller, G.168 Line Echo Canceller and Tone Detection/Regeneration modules

 - Available with integrated VoIP stack

 VOCAL’s optimized vocoder software is available for the following platforms.
-Please contact us for specific G.722.2 codec supported platforms.
+Please contact us for specific vocoder supported platforms and performance information.